ChrisYarland-Price/implodingPuppies/README.md

 ## Setup
 ### Setup
 To set this masterful creation up on a machine of your choice you can create a git clone or download a zip file of the repository.
 Once you have the files you can navigate to the page in your browser using the Index.html file that is in the imploding puppies folder.

+### Improving
+The file layout is simple.
+Inside the main folder are 3 more,
+* Assets, for the images.
+* CSS, for the CSS.
+* JS, for the Javascript.

+To change the functionality you will need to modify the javascript file.

+To change the look, you can modify the CSS file.

+To change the contents you can modify index.html which is in the main directory.

 ___